i-look-like-tintin/TCExplorer/README.md

 - Add a button to show ‘ensemble mean’

 - Add a button to show land-fall locations.
 Display purely land-fall spots – no tracks.
 Be able to select the time.
-Have different coloured dots for land-fall location to show cyclone intensity upon landfall.
+Have different coloured dots for land-fall location to show cyclone intensity upon landfall.  <-- In progress - May

 - Intensity – highest intensity, filter by intensity levels.

-- Dissipation data points.
+- Dissipation data points.  <-- In progress - May

 - Integrate one more layer using the BOM dataset – observations straight from BOM, will be supplied.

 - Zoom, and improve navigation, export function with longitude/latitude inputs to export a small region of data.

-- TCs that are lower than category 1, should be included in overall as well.

 - Add a historical period with no warming.

-- Overall map with heat maps for complete historical data.
+- ~~Overall map with heat maps for complete historical data.~~

 - Need to implement longitude and latitude and implement tick boxes to divide the map into regions.
 Define the categories for each region's individual category classifications.